DannyL876/Projects/README.md

 # Dataset
 - **Source:** "Give Me Some Credit" dataset (Kaggle)
-- **Size:** ~150,000 borrower records
+- **Size:** - 150,000 borrower records
 - **Target variable:** `SeriousDlqin2yrs` (1 = defaulted within 2 years, 0 = did not)

 # Checking Data
 - Checked for missing values across all columns
-- Two columns had gaps: `MonthlyIncome` (~29,700 missing) and `NumberOfDependents` (~3,900 missing)
+- It showed that two columns had gaps. `MonthlyIncome` had 29,700 missing and `NumberOfDependents had 3,900 missing
-- Filled both using median imputation rather than mean, since income data is skewed by high earners, therefore median gives a more representative value
+- To fix this I filled both using median values rather than mean, since income data is skewed by high earners, therefore median gives a more representative value

 # Feature Selection (Initial Model)
 Selected 8 features based on relevance to credit risk: